smashdevcode/introduction-to-typescript-redux/presentation.md

 * Variable type is interpreted at runtime
 * Developer can provide less information
 * Bugs are often discovered at runtime
-* Reliance on unit testing to ensure code quality
+* Reliance on unit testing to improve code quality

 ---